boilerroomtv/boilerroom-interview-challenge/README.md

    You should make sure that the existing functionality, play-pause, etc.. continue to work.

+   (You will notice that the pitch will also change when you adjust the speed, this is expected, and you do not need to address this as part of this task).

    Take a look at the [`AudioBufferSourceNode`](https://developer.mozilla.org/en-US/docs/Web/API/AudioBufferSourceNode) docs as a starting point.